 Where to stay near Maxwell Food Centre

-Thanks its its location near Chinatown, Tanjong Pagar, Telok Ayer, and the Singapore CBD, there’s a ton of great hotels to choose from near Maxwell Food Centre including some of the best Chinatown hotels.
+Maxwell Food Centre is located near Chinatown, Tanjong Pagar, Telok Ayer, and the Singapore CBD.
+There’s a ton of great hotels to choose from nearby including some of the best Chinatown hotels.

 Here are some of our favourites in the area…

-- Bliss Hotel: One of the top choices in the area for travellers on a budget, this modern hotel features spacious rooms with a few extras usually reserved for more expensive accommodations including a free smartphone rental for the duration of your stay in Singapore.
+- Bliss Hotel is one of the top choices in the area for travellers on a budget.
+This modern hotel features spacious rooms with extras usually reserved for luxury accommodations.
+Included is a free smartphone rental for the duration of your stay in Singapore.

-- The Scarlet Singapore: Situated in a beautiful heritage building amidst the bustle of Chinatown, this mid-range boutique hotel charms with ultra-contemporary rooms and excellent amenities including a rooftop bar and outdoor hot tub.
+- The Scarlet Singapore is situated in a beautiful heritage building amid the bustle of Chinatown.
+This mid-range boutique hotel charms with ultra-contemporary rooms.
+It’s also got a host of excellent amenities including a rooftop bar and outdoor hot tub.

-- Ann Siang House: Another superb boutique hotel occupying an old Chinese shophouse.
-In addition to their regular rooms, you can also book self-catering studio apartments for a more homey feel.
+- Ann Siang House is another superb boutique hotel occupying an old Chinese shophouse.
+In addition to their regular rooms, you can book self-catering studio apartments for a more homey feel.